-soft in/outputs Setting software controlled in and outputs on the terminal blocks (X5) respectively (X6).
+soft in/outputs Setting software-controlled inputs and outputs on terminal blocks (X5) and (X6).

-factory setting service Total reset of all settings (including settings available to the user) to default values.
+factory setting service Total reset of all settings (including settings available to the user ) to default values.

-forced control Forced control of the different components in the heat pump.
+forced control of the different components in the heat pump.